 Section 4 (Items 31-40) of the

 32. This excellent blog from BoardEffect discusses a number of strategies for ensuring that the board's committees are functional and support the work of the board.
 NEW!
 BoardSource has a wonderful resource about making sure the Board Committees Are Working.
 The famed La Piana Consulting firm generated some discussion in the nonprofit world with this article about having just three board committees.

 33. When it comes to making sure everyone has the same understanding of what each committee is supposed to do, there is no substitute for drafting up a description and reviewing it annually.
 This set of Committee Descriptions I created for a client is ready for you to modify for your group.
 NEW!
 BoardEffect shares some ideas about common standing committees in this blog.

 34. This set of board member and committee descriptions done by a California nonprofit called MEND is awesome because it spells out board and staff roles and also refers to the strategic plan.
 BoardSource makes a powerful contribution with this document describing how to get the right people on the right committees.

 35. Executive Committees are notoriously a double-edged sword.
 Here are the pros and cons, and what to beware of, from BoardSource.
 NEW!
 Here's a classic article from Nonprofit Quarterly about the Executive Committee as Nonprofit Pestilence.

 36. Good meetings don't just happen... they are prepared for.
 Here's a wonderful article from Nonprofit Hub called "7 Tips for Running Effective Meetings."
 Fellow consultant Joan Garry has some great ideas she called a Planning Guide for Board Agendas.
 Here in Melbourne, the Volk Law office has a good blog.
 Here's one on Keys to Effective Meetings.
 NEW!
 BoardSource contributes 10 Tips for Meeting Preparation.

 38. Keeping agreed-to minutes as a corporate record is not just traditional, it's legally required and highly functional.
 The Charities Review Council has some great advice for keeping minutes.
 BoardEffect recommends using a template.
 NEW!
 It is estimated that by the end of next year 2/3 of all boards will be using a board portal.
 Click through for Capterra's list of 10 best options for board meeting software.

-39. BoardSource has a great primer on Strategic Board Meetings and another (NEW!) on Using Generative Governance Principles for Better Boardroom Conversations.
+39. BoardSource has a great primer on Strategic Board Meetings and another on Using Generative Governance Principles for Better Boardroom Conversations.
 My friend and fellow consultant Jonathan Poisner has 17 Tips for Productive Board Meetings.
 NEW!
 BoardSource added a great article on Effective Board Meetings that focuses on roles.

-40. This sample Board Chair Position Description from Great Boards includes "meeting management" as an important skill.
-Facilitation skills are important for board chairs.
+40.Facilitation skills are important for board chairs.
+This sample Board Chair Position Description from Great Boards includes "meeting management" as an important skill.
 Here's an article about that from BoardEffect.
 NEW!
 BoardSource has this one on Facilitating Engaged Boards.
 Conducting a board meeting evaluation is a great way to get feedback from the board.
 Here is the BoardSource version of a board meeting assessment.

 - When issues are controversial, it is worth having a Meeting Before the Meeting.
 Harvard Business Review provides some pointers here.
 NEW!
 Fellow consultant John Mattone posted a great blog about using differences of opinion to build a durable consensus.

-- NEW!
-Strong boards get together regularly for extended offsite meetings.
+- Strong boards get together regularly for extended offsite meetings.
 Such "retreats" can be hugely valuable, but also expensive in terms of board member time and committee.
 Here's a great How To Guide from BoardSource.